A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Database And Experiments

-In the training phase, the robot stays at every RP to collect data for 2 minutes.
+In the training phase, the robot stays at every SL to collect data for 2 minutes.
 The CSI data is repeatedly collected in different days and at different time to build the database.
-In the testing phase, the robot navigates along a pre-defined route (Fig.~\ref{fig:floor_map}(a)) at a speed randomly varying within 0.6-4.0~m/s to simulate the indoor walking pattern of a normal person~\cite{Browning2006,Email2007}.
+For the testing phase, the robot navigates along predetermined waypoints shown in Fig.~\ref{fig:floor_map}(a) with velocities changing from 0.6 m/s to 4.0 m/s in order to imitate human walking behaviours~\cite{Browning2006,Email2007}.
 There are 195~testing points in each testing trajectory.
 The test experiment is conducted several rounds per day and repeated in 3 different days.
 Day 1 test mainly targets the quiet time when the area has fewer people (before 9 am and after 5pm).
 In contrast, during day 2 and 3 we test the localization accuracy at steady time (working hours) and busy time when more people moving around.
-Note that the validation data is collected at different time from the training data but at the same RP locations, while testing point locations are randomly selected to be different from all RPs in order to approximate our model closer to practical situations.
-The user location is updated every $\Delta{t}=$1-2~s.
+Note that the validation data is collected at different time from the training data but at the same SL locations, while testing point locations are randomly selected to be different from all SLs in order to approximate our model closer to practical situations.
+The user location is updated every $\Delta_{t}=$1-2~s.